tslumley/notstatschat/content/post/2020-03-23-not-cross-buns.md

 - About 1.5kg bread flour

 Put the fruit in a mixing bowl.
 Grind the mace, allspice, and coriander.
 Add the cardamom seeds, salt, and butter.
-Cover with boiling water.
+Cover amply with boiling water.

 In a small bowl, mix the yeast with warm water and sugar.